Student Rights, Responsibilities and Judicial Procedures

 - Lewd or indecent conduct, including public physical or verbal action or distribution of obscene or libelous written material.
 This includes inappropriate public displays of affection, obscene language, gestures, etc.

-- Mental or physical abuse or assault of any person on college premises or at college-sponsored or college-supervised functions, including verbal or physical actions which threaten or endanger the health or safety of any such persons or which promote hatred, racial prejudice, or discrimination.
-(Refer to Communicable Disease Policy 601-02-06BP) This includes, but is not limited to, acts of intimidation, harassment, discrimination, or acts intended to threaten the safety of others.
+- Mental, verbal, or physical intimidation, threat, abuse, or assault of any person on college premises or at college-sponsored or college-supervised functions, including verbal or physical actions which threaten or endanger the health or safety of any such persons or which promote hatred, racial prejudice, or discrimination.
+This includes, but is not limited to, acts of intimidation, harassment, discrimination, or acts intended to threaten the safety of others (refer to Communicable Disease policy 601-02-06BP).

-- Any act, comment, or behavior which is of a sexually suggestive or harassing nature and which in any way interferes with a student’s or an employee’s performance or creates an intimidating, hostile, or offensive environment.
-(Refer to Sexual Harassment Policy 601-02-05BP)
+- Any act, comment, or behavior which is of a sexually suggestive, harassing, or unlawfully discriminatory nature and which in any way interferes with a student’s or an employee’s performance or creates an intimidating, hostile, or offensive environment (refer to Student Unlawful Harassment/Discrimination policy 601-02-05BP).

 - Any other violation of local, state or federal law while on the College campus or participating in an off-campus College activity that infringes on the rights of other members of the College community.

-- Intentional obstruction or disruption of teaching, research, administration, or disciplinary proceedings, or other college activities, including public service functions and other duly authorized activities on college premises.
-This includes any inappropriate behavior that interferes with the peace and order of the college.
+- Intentional obstruction or disruption of teaching, research, administration, or disciplinary proceedings, or other college activities, including public service functions and other duly authorized activities on or off College premises.
+This includes any inappropriate behavior that interferes with the peace and order of the College.

 - Occupation or seizure in any manner of college property, a college facility or any portion thereof for a use inconsistent with prescribed, customary, or authorized use.

-- Participating in or conducting an assembly or demonstrating or gathering in a manner which threatens or causes injury to person or property, interferes with ingress or egress of college facilities; or is harmful, obstructive or disruptive to the educational process or institutional functions of the college; or remaining at the scene of such an assembly after being asked to leave by a representative of the college staff.
+- Participating in, conducting an assembly, demonstrating, or gathering without approval of the College based on reasonable time, place and manner restrictions; in a manner which threatens or causes injury to person or property; interferes with ingress or egress of college facilities; or is harmful, obstructive or disruptive to the educational process or institutional functions of the College; remaining at the scene of such an assembly after being asked to leave by a representative of the college staff.

-- Possession of or use of alcoholic beverages or being in a state of intoxication on the college campus or at college-sponsored or supervised functions off campus or in college-owned vehicles.
+- Possession of or use of alcoholic beverages or being in a state of intoxication on the Isothermal Community College campus or at college-sponsored or supervised functions off campus or in vehicles owned, leased or rented by the College.
+Exceptions shall be made for the use of alcohol in instructional situations, e.g. cooking classes, laboratory experiments, or in conjunction with events at The Foundation Performing Arts and Conference Center meeting the requirements of the NC State ABC Codes and of nonexclusive catering services agreements.
 Possession, use, distribution, or manufacture of any illegal drugs or drug paraphernalia, including prescription drugs in which the user does not possess a legally obtained prescription, except as expressly permitted by law.
-Any influence which may be attributed to the use of drugs or of alcoholic beverages shall not in any way limit the responsibility of the individual for the consequences of his/her actions.(Refer to Drug and Alcohol Policy 601-02-01BP)
+Any influence which may be attributed to the use of drugs or of alcoholic beverages shall not in any way limit the responsibility of the individual for the consequences of their actions (refer to Drug and Alcohol policy 601-02-01BP).

-- Possession or use of firearm, incendiary device or explosive, except in connection with the college-approved activity.
-This also includes unauthorized use of any instrument or weapon designed to inflict serious bodily injury to any person.
-(Refer to Weapons on Campus Policy 902-02-00)
+- Possession or use of firearm, incendiary device or explosive, except in connection with a College-approved activity.
+This also includes unauthorized use of any instrument or weapon designed to inflict serious bodily injury to any person (refer to Weapons on Campus policy 902-02-00).

-- Setting off a fire alarm or using or tampering with any fire safety equipment, except with reasonable belief in the need for such alarm or equipment.
+- Setting off a fire alarm, or using, or tampering with any safety equipment, except with reasonable belief in the need for such alarm or equipment.

-- Violation of college regulations regarding the operation and parking of motor vehicles.(See Parking – Student Handbook)
+- Violation of College regulations regarding the operation and parking of motor vehicles (see College Catalog and Student Handbook).

-- Forgery, alteration, or misuse of college documents, records or instruments of identification with intent to deceive, or the presentation of false information to the college with the intent to deceive.
+- Presenting to the College or its employees false information as part of an investigation, inquiry, hearing, or in other manners related to College activities; neither may a student knowingly withhold information that may affect their enrollment or their status with the College.
+Forgery, alteration, or misuse of college documents, records or instruments of identification with intent to deceive, or the presentation of false information to the College with the intent to deceive.

 - Failure to comply with the instructions of college officials acting in performance of their duties.